impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 (27001 & 27002 → Cybersecurity (Information Security Management Systems))

 ## MITARE ATT&CK Framework
-Tactics Techniques Procedures --> Hek
+Tactics Techniques Procedures → Help to identify adversary plans of attack.
+MITARE is a knowledge base of TTPs.
+Highlights the detailed approach when looking at an attack.

+# Cyber Kill Chain